niccokunzmann/meshviewer-doc/README.md

 ---

-A web-app to visualize nodes and links on a map for Freifunk open mesh network.
+Meshviewer is an online visualizaiton app to represent nodes and links on a map for Freifunk open mesh network.

 ![Meshviewer Logo](/assets/logo.svg)